Information Literacy Instruction Program

-The Library Instruction Program orients and instructs classes on the resources, facilities, and services of the library.
-Library instruction classes are tailored to meet the instructor's objectives.
-These sessions can take place in the Multi-Purpose Room (a multi-media classroom) on the main level of the Library, in a smart classroom, or a computer lab.
+The Library Information Literacy Instruction Program orients and instructs classes on the resources, facilities, and services of the library.
+Information Literacy classes are tailored to meet the instructor's objectives.
+These sessions can take place in the Multi-Purpose Room (a multi-media classroom) on the second level of the Library, in the Flexible Learning Space (FLS), or any computer lab.
 Faculty members must remain with their classes.
 Faculty presence and participation during class instruction can assist librarians to focus on course objectives.
 General introductory presentations are also available for College Forum classes.
 These presentations provide an overview of available library services and basic general research.
-Library Instruction Coordinator Robert Matthews works closely with faculty to assess what they require.
+The Library Instruction Coordinator works closely with faculty to assess what they require.

 The following prepared library assignments may be used in conjunction with:

-Librarians also offer Individual Library Instruction (ILI) to those students requesting extra research help.
-If a student needs individual instruction and would benefit from an hour, one-on-one session with a librarian, faculty members may inform students that there is a sign-up sheet for ILI at the Reference Desk.
+Librarians also offer face-to-face or virtual research appointments to students requesting extra research help.
+If a student needs individual instruction and would benefit from an hour, one-on-one session with a librarian, make an appointment.
 Students should sign up 24 hours before their intended session.

 Library as a Classroom

 An increasing number of instructors are bringing their classes to the library to do independent research.
 At the same time these classes are using the library, the needs of students not in the group must be considered, and a quiet study atmosphere must be maintained.
 In order to make this possible, the following library policy has been adopted:

 - It is recommended that faculty planning a class meeting in the library notify Reference (ext.
 7337) at least 24 hours in advance indicating the class time and the purpose of the visit.